simonjoom/material-gatsby/content/instructor/en/pascal.md

 ---

-### %User%'s description
+### Pascal's description
-%User% is a Ski Instructor, Moutain Guide, Coachings
+Pascal is a Ski Instructor, Moutain Guide, Coachings

 One of the first Freerider in France, Pascal will guide you through the Alps with passion, professionnalism and perfect knowledges of the biodiversity, the environnement and training technics.
 Following his tracks will make you discover a true freeride experience.